kaliatech/website-kaliatech/src/content/blog/2020/20200521-gentleman-in-moscow.md

 <div class="row">
   <div class="col">
     <p>
-      I recently finished reading &quot;
+      I recently finished reading &quot;<a href="https://www.goodreads.com/book/show/34066798-a-gentleman-in-moscow">A Gentleman in Moscow</a>
-      <a href="https://www.goodreads.com/book/show/34066798-a-gentleman-in-moscow"> A Gentleman in Moscow </a>
       &quot;, a novel by
       <a href="https://en.wikipedia.org/wiki/Amor_Towles">Amor Towles</a>.
 It was excellent.
 That makes three
       excellent finds in the past year.
-The others being &quot;
-      <a href="https://www.goodreads.com/book/show/1232.The_Shadow_of_the_Wind"> The Shadow of the Wind </a>
+The others being &quot;<a href="https://www.goodreads.com/book/show/1232.The_Shadow_of_the_Wind">The Shadow of the Wind</a>
-      &quot; by <a href="https://en.wikipedia.org/wiki/Carlos_Ruiz_Zaf%C3%B3n">Carlos Ruiz Zafón</a> with Lucia Graves as translator, and &quot;
+      &quot; by <a href="https://en.wikipedia.org/wiki/Carlos_Ruiz_Zaf%C3%B3n">Carlos Ruiz Zafón</a> with Lucia Graves as translator, and &quot;<a href="https://www.goodreads.com/book/show/36809135-where-the-crawdads-sing">Where the Crawdads Sing</a>
-      <a href="https://www.goodreads.com/book/show/36809135-where-the-crawdads-sing"> Where the Crawdads Sing </a>
       &quot; by <a href="https://en.wikipedia.org/wiki/Delia_Owens">Delia Owens</a>.
+A few highlights from &quot;A Gentleman in Moscow&quot; are below.
+Includes minor spoilers.
     </p>
-    <p>A few highlights from &quot;A Gentleman in Moscow&quot; are below.
-Includes minor spoilers.</p>
     <hr />
     <div class="quote-block">
       <p class="quote">For rather than being tools of self-discovery, mirrors tended to be tools of self-deceit.</p>